 Job specification summaries the human characteristics needed for satisfaction needed for satisfactory job completion.
-It tires to describe the key qualifications someone needs to perfrom the job successfullt.
-It spells out the important attributes of a person in terms of education, experience, skills, knowledge and abilities (SKAs) to perform a particular job.
+It tries to describe the key qualifications someone needs to perform the job successfully.
+It spells out the important attributes of a person in terms of education, experience, knowledge, skills and abilities (KSAs) to perform a particular job.